-It was an oil emulsion vaccine contains inactivated ND virus (Lasota strain) (binary ethylene amine inactivated NDV vaccine in oil adjuvant emulsion and its titer was $10^{7.5}$ EID50/0.5ml).
-The vaccine was obtained from (X) company and used in the local market in Egypt.
-It was administered IM at a dose of 0.5 ml/bird.
+It was an oil emulsion vaccine contains inactivated ND virus (Lasota strain) (binary ethylene amine inactivated NDV vaccine in oil adjuvant emulsion and its titer was 107.5 EID50/ml).
+The vaccine was obtained from Intervet international company and was used in the local market in Egypt.
+It was administered IM in a dose of 0.5 ml/bird.

 2.3.
-Antigens and Antisera:
+Antigens and antisera:

 2.3.1.
-ND antigens for Lasota virus and the newly isolated NDV (NDV/Ch/Giza2014), were prepared (OIE, 2019) and their titers were 2^7 and $2^{7.5}$ HA, respectively.
+ND antigens for Lasota virus and the newly isolated NDV (NDV/Ch/Giza2014) were prepared (OIE, 2019) and their titers were $2^7$ and $2^{7.5}$ HA, respectively.
 They were used in HI test.

 2.3.2.
-Standard ND antisera were obtained from CLEVB (Its titer is 12 log2) and used as positive control for evaluation of tested ND vaccines.
+Standard ND antisera were obtained CLEVB (Its titer is 12 log2) and used as positive control for evaluation of tested ND vaccines.